"I get commissions for purchases made through links in this post."

 - Trails: If you want to learn mountain-boarding, then you will be using trails.
 Inspect the area for any fallen tree or any other object.

-- Warning: As a beginner, do not try riding in the street.
+- Warning: As a beginner find some place that nobody is around for safety.
 The greatest cause of skateboarding death is cars.

 Before You Start: Be in Top Shape